juanitoaldebaran/AldebaranTutor/README.md

 # AldebaranTutor

-AldebaranTutor is an AI online learning platform for students to enhance Finance, Tech, and Engineering sectors
+AldebaranTutor is an AI-powered tools learning platform for students to enhance Finance, Tech, and Engineering sectors